sreelakshmi63/food-delivery-template/README.md

 # food-delivery-template
-A simple website for food delivery.
+A simple template for food delivery.